-If you don’t want to wait for next year’s conference classes, several of FABA’s professional members teach year-round.
+If you don’t want to wait for the conference to take classes, several of FABA’s professional members teach year-round.
 Please contact us on info@fabaconference for a referral in your area.

 Classes at the conference are designed to share the basics of the craft of blacksmithing.
 If you learn all the skills in Classes #1 thru #3, you have all the knowledge you need to go further in the craft.
 It’s just a matter of practice from there.